Stepparent adoptions make the parent-child relationships that already exist between stepparents and their stepchildren a legal reality.

 Bouneff, Chally & Koh handles all kinds of stepparent adoptions, including those where the other biological parent is absent, deceased, or is contesting the adoption.
 Whether you have recently merged families or have been parenting with your partner for years, a stepparent adoption will give you peace of mind that your family’s future is secure.

-John Chally has been practicing adoption law for over 35 years and is one of the leading adoption law litigators in Oregon.
 Tabitha Koh has practiced adoption law with Bouneff, Chally & Koh since 2009.
-As a lesbian woman with a wife and new baby, she provides compassionate and understanding legal care for families of all kinds.
-Together John and Tabitha handle over 150 adoption cases annually.
+As a lesbian woman with a wife and two young children, she provides compassionate and understanding legal care for families of all kinds.
+Sarah Scott joined the Bouneff, Chally & Koh team in 2022 bringing many years of experience representing diverse families.
+Together, Tabitha and Sarah handle over 100 adoption cases annually.